-2.3 Presentation conventions
+2.4 Presentation conventions

-All instances of E41 Appellation are presented within inverted commas, in order to avoid confusion with the things they name.
-Any punctuation mark that follows an instance of E41 Appellation is placed outside the inverted commas, as it does not belong to the appellation itself.
+All instances of E41 Appellation are presented within single quotation marks, whether they are used for themselves or just to refer to the things they name.
+Any punctuation mark that follows an instance of E41 Appellation is placed outside the single quotation marks, as it does not belong to the appellation itself.